turingschool/career-development-curriculum-site/student_discussion_groups/mod3_homeroom_discussion_prompts.md

 ### Week 5 Prompts & Structure (60 mins) <a name="week-5"></a>
 Today's discussion is focused on the cover letters you should have completed after the week 4 lesson.

-1. Revisit norms on how your group wants to work together (5 mins)
+First, revisit norms on how your group wants to work together (5 mins)
-2. Start by reading through your cover letters (30 mins).
-Feel free to either read them aloud or pass them around for peer feedback.

-   Discuss:

-   * What do you notice about the cover letters?
-   * What is effective?
-What value could they bring to the company?
-How do you know?
+Next, pair up with another group member for this activity **(if there is an odd number, structure the time so that everyone has a peer review):

+### Before you start:
+1. You each should have a job posting and a cover letter based on the job post.
+2. Provide a review of each other's cover letter utilizing the checklist below.
+3. Take notes and be prepared to give Kind, and Actionable feedback.
+4. Feel free to take notes on [this form](https://docs.google.com/document/d/1RS2S9AjvLQ8nSHcyqwB4pxXVEWcO5HvHDfGdfLnxymo/edit)for your partner to have for future reference.

+### Next, to start the conversation:
+1. The person who wrote the cover letter please share with the other person an overview of your cover letter and what kind of feedback you are mostly looking for.
+Share the job posting you used for your cover letter or details about your objective if there is no advertised position(3 min).
+Your partner(s) will give you feedback by responding to following checklist below to guide their review and feedback (10-15 min).

+### Cover Letter Checklist (10-15 min)
+* Introduction: Is the opening paragraph strong?
+Does it grab the reader’s attention?
+* Body paragraph: Are the middle paragraphs compelling?
+Do they demonstrate the candidate’s worthiness by focusing on                 accomplishments and proven performance?
+Are key words highlighted from the job description?
+* Closing: Is there an assertive call to action in the closing paragraph?
+* Writing Style: Is the letter concise yet persuasive?
+Is it error-free?
-   * What could be changed to make the letter more effective?
+* Relevancy: Is the letter focused on relevant skills?
+* Accomplishment-Oriented: Does the letter highlight quantifiable accomplishments related to the career goal?
+* Employer-Focused: Does the letter focus on what the candidate can do for the employer, not the other way around?
+* Formatting: Is the letter appropriately formatted as a business letter?

+# Feedback provided should be kind, and actionable.
+(5-6 min)

+### Take the advice that Works for You
-3. Share the job posting you used for your cover letter and discuss how your approach; what keywords are you pulling out of the job posting to highlight in the cover letter?
-How are you describing yourself as the right candidate for what they're looking for?
-The group will give you feedback by responding to these questions (10 mins):
+After receiving your review, analyze the feedback and work on the changes that will give your letter the most added impact.
+The overall goal of the cover letter is for you to decribe yourself as the right candidate for what they're looking for.

-   * What is effective about this person's approach with their cover letter?
-   * How could they make their cover letter more effective?